 Figure 5.8 Radial profile of disk physical properties from the same simulation shown in Figure 5.7, centered on the first protostellar core to form.
 Clockwise from upper left, the panels show the surface density, temperature, Toomre Q-parameter, and molecular fraction.
 Note that the disk parameters do not evolve strongly with time (shown with the different curves in each panel).
 The second core to form in the simulation forms within the region near $r \sim 20$ AU where Q < 1.
-Reprinted from Science, 331, 6020, Clark, P.C., et al., "The Formation and Fragmentation of Disks Around Primordial Protostars," 1040, Copyright 2011, with the permission of The American Association for the Advancement of Science.
+Clark, P. C., et al., Science 331, 1040 (2011).
+Copyright 2011 by the American Association for the Advancement of Science.